EddieTristes/Discord-Moon-Phase-Status/README.md

 Here is an example of the status:

-> 🌕 Tonight's phase is a Full Moon!
+> 🌕 Current phase is a Full Moon!
 The moon's illumination is 100%

 You will need: